 But while all of that is true and important, there are other life insurance benefits, too, for the insured person and if you’re thinking about getting coverage (which you need if you have loved ones who depend on your income), they’re worth considering.

 It’s cheaper and easier than you think

-Permanent life insurance coverage lasts a lifetime but can be costly.
-Term life insurance covers you for a fixed number of years, is surprisingly affordable.
+Permanent life insurance coverage lasts a lifetime, but can be costly.
+Term life insurance covers you for a fixed number of years and is surprisingly affordable.
 For example, a healthy 35-year-old woman could buy a 20-year, $500,000 Haven Term policy, issued by MassMutual, for about $18 per month.
 Also, the process is quick and easy.
 You can rustle up an initial quote for yourself by answering a few questions.